High Integrity Fabrication

 - Solid State Welding; using precision controlled rotary and linear friction welding.

-We have two tri-mode rotary friction welders (125T and 300T) with inertia, direct drive and hybrid capability.
+The High Integrity Fabrication theme has a world leading friction welding capability.
+Extensive investment has enabled investment in two tri-mode rotary friction welders (125T and 300T) with inertia, direct drive and hybrid capability.
 These machines have advanced controls, including precision upset and final length control through the application of pressure and torque modulation.
 Accurate alignment of geometrical features can also be achieved through orientation control.
 The MTC also has the world’s largest linear friction welding machine, with the benefits of fast cycle times and dissimilar materials joining capability for a range of larger scale cross-sections.

 In-house machining, metrology and metallurgy facilities and cross-disciplinary collaboration, with the Intelligent Automation, Manufacturing Simulation and Advanced Tooling and Fixturing themes, ensure the MTC can provide complete manufacturing joining solutions to our clients to promote the development of these solutions through the Manufacturing Capability Readiness Levels (MCRLs).